Ivan Yarendru Therikiratha: Release and reception

-Maalaimalar wrote that "Director Sureshkumar has tried to mix love and comedy in his first film.
-The first half of the film is very slow, but the second half is very lively.
-He made an entertaining movie that people can watch as a family".
-Ananda Vikatan gave the film a more unfavourable review and wrote that "Director S. Suresh Kumar has a lot of talent as shown by the beginning and ending of the film" but criticized the middle part of the film.
+Maalai Malar wrote that director Sureshkumar has tried to mix love and comedy in his first film; the first half of the film is very slow, but the second half is very lively.
+He made an entertaining film that people can watch as a family.
+Ananda Vikatan gave the film a more unfavourable review and wrote that Sureshkumar has a lot of talent as shown by the beginning and ending of the film but criticized the middle part of the film.